sf-wdi-24/modules/how-tos/rails/sending-emails/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Sending Emails with Action Mailer & SendGrid

-This tutorial builds off the starter code in the <a href="">rails_welcome_email</a> repo.
-You can find the solution in the <a href="">email branch</a> and see it live on <a href="https://rails-welcome-email.herokuapp.com">Heroku</a>.
+This tutorial builds off the starter code in the <a href="https://github.com/sf-wdi-24/rails_welcome_email" target="_blank">rails_welcome_email</a> repo.
+You can find the solution in the <a href="https://github.com/sf-wdi-24/rails_welcome_email/tree/email" target="_blank">email branch</a>.

 ## Sending Emails in Development

 1. You can use Gmail along with the Rails Action Mailer to send emails in development.
 Before setting up Action Mailer, create a new Gmail account for your app, e.g. "your_app_name@gmail.com".
 Keep the username and password handy, since you'll need it for the Action Mailer configuration.
-DON'T enable two-factor authentication or any extra security settings for this new gmail account.
+DON'T enable two-factor authentication or any extra security settings for this new Gmail account.

-2. Add the following code to `config/environments/development.rb` to configure Action Mailer send emails from the new Gmail account you just created:
+2. Add the following code to `config/environments/development.rb` to configure Action Mailer to send emails from the new Gmail account you just created:

   ```ruby
   #